vinniehg/irvinhg.github.io/about.md

 ### Interests & Hobbies ###
 <p></p>
 I love running, biking, hiking and the general outdoors.
-I find myself playing bass from time to time and just enoying a good time out with my friends.
+I find myself playing bass from time to time and just enjoying a good time out with my friends.
 One day I hope I'll be good at mountain biking, for the moment I just find myself falling... a lot.